Rationale

 Enabling Objectives

-- list and interpret critical clinical findings, including
+- list and interpret critical clinical findings, including those that

 - determine whether concomitant illnesses or the use of alcohol or substances may have precipitated the condition;

-- list and interpret critical investigations, including
+- list and interpret critical investigations, including those for

 - construct an effective initial management plan, including

-- initiating life-saving treatment in case of severe hypothermia;
+- initiating life-saving treatment in case of severe hypothermia,